kbroman/Paper_DataOrg/manuscript.md

 start will prevent you and your collaborators from having to spend time harmonizing the data later.

-Use consistent codes for categorical variables.
-For a categorical variable like *sex*, use a single common value for males (e.g. "`male`") and a single common value for females (e.g. "`female`").
+_Use consistent codes for categorical variables._ For a categorical variable like *sex*, use a single common value for males (e.g. "`male`") and a single common value for females (e.g. "`female`").
 Don't sometimes write "`M`", sometimes "`male`", and sometimes "`Male`".
 Pick one and stick to it.

-Use a single fixed code for any missing values.
-We prefer to have every cell filled in, so that one can distinguish between truly missing values and unintentionally missing
+_Use a consistent fixed code for any missing values._ We prefer to have every cell filled in, so that one can distinguish between truly missing values and unintentionally missing